 Interstate 10 travels 274 miles across the state of Louisiana from the Sabine River and Orange, Texas to Sulphur, Lake Charles, Lafayette, Baton Rouge, New Orleans, Slidell and an exit across the Pearl River into Hancock County, Mississippi.
 The freeway is part of a transcontinental route between Santa Monica, California and Jacksonville, Florida.
 Between Baton Rouge and Slidell, Interstate 10 leaves an east-west trajectory for a 108-mile arc southward to Laplace, Kenner, Metairie and New Orleans.
 Interstate 12 stays north of Lakes Maurepas and Pontchartrain to provide the through route for long distance travelers.

-Across the state, Interstate 10 sees several lengthy stretches of elevated roadway including the Acadian Thruway through Livingston Parish, the ten-mile viaduct between Interstate 55 at Laplace and Kenner, and the 5.5-mile Twin Bridges over Lake Pontchartrain.
+Across the state, Interstate 10 contains several lengthy stretches of elevated roadway including the Acadian Thruway through Livingston Parish, the ten-mile viaduct between Interstate 55 at Laplace and Kenner, and the 5.5-mile Twin Bridges over Lake Pontchartrain.

 Construction dates derived from official LADOTD maps and the 1968 Gousha Louisiana map (u/c = under construction):